samartzidis/WinAppleKey/README.md

 You must disable Windows **Secure Boot**, please read the *Disclaimer* part.

 #### 5. Will you ever implement support for Windows 11 and other Apple keyboards such as A1314, A2450, A2449?
-I have no plans to further work on this project due to FAQ.1 above.
-Instead, I have started a new project **[magicstick.io](https://github.com/samartzidis/magicstick.io)** that already does these and more.
+I have no plans to further work on **WinAppleKey** primarily due to my answer in FAQ.1 above and the user restrictions (e.g. some PC games don't work) and security implications (e.g. no SecureBoot) of having to run Windows in TESTSIGNING mode.
+Instead, have started this project **[magicstick.io](https://github.com/samartzidis/magicstick.io)** that already supports these keyboard models plus does more.